iamkirankumaryadav/Library/AI/Natural Language Processing.md

 <h3 name="corpus">Corpus</h3>

 - A large collection of real-world text data used to train and test NLP models.
-- Corpora shows how those words are used in sentences, paragraphs, and entire documents.
+- Corpora shows how those words are used in sentences, paragraphs, and documents.
 - Corpus linguistics, collections of spoken and written texts are compiled and analyzed.
+- Think of a book with 100 pages, each page is a document and the whole book us a corpus.

 **It helps us to find:**
 - How does the meaning of a word change depending on the context?